-It is well known the effect of global warming in the rain in general: As carbon dioxide and other greenhouse gases entering the atmosphere, its presence increases the temperature, which in turn leads to increase the amount of water vapor in the atmosphere.
-When developing storm systems, the higher humidity promotes greater precipitation, so that higher temperatures contributes to the rain becomes more extreme.
+The effect of global warming on rain in general is well known: As carbon dioxide and other greenhouse gases entering the atmosphere, their presence increases the temperature, which in turn leads to increase in the amount of water vapor in the atmosphere.
+When developing storm systems, the higher humidity promotes greater precipitation, so that higher temperatures contributes to the rain becoming more extreme.

 For years, the scientific community has been developing models and simulations of Earth’s climate that can be used to help understand the effect of global warming on extreme rain from around the world.
 Many of the existing models do a decent job of simulating rainfall for areas outside of the tropics.